 Jönköping Airport is situated 15 minutes outside of the city.
 In summer, it is served directly from certain airports in other countries.

 Many important road connections pass Jönköping: the E4 from Malmö to Stockholm and the Swedish national road 40 (“Riksväg 40”), coming from Borås.
-(By the way, the fastest route from Gothenburg to Stockholm is Riksväg 40 then following the E4.
+(By the way, the fastest route from Gothenburg to Stockholm is via Riksväg 40 and the E4.
 The “official” way along the E20 and Örebro takes around an hour longer and is also more accident prone.)

 Every Saturday morning there is a market at Västra Torget square, which is one of Sweden’s largest.